Alpe d'Huez

 Why ski in Alpe d'Huez?

-A major ski area, Alpe d'Huez Grand Domaine Ski offers an ideal setting for a friendly practice of winter sports with family or friends.
+A major ski area, Alpe d'Huez Grand Domaine Ski offers an ideal setting for winter sports with family and friends.

 3. 250 km of slopes spread over 10,000 hectares